ReDI-School/fullstack_bootcamp/volunteers/support_session.md

-## How to run a Support Session
+## How to run a Coaching Session
-The Coach is running the Support Session.
+The Coach is running the Coaching Session.
 Read the instructions for the [Coach](https://github.com/ReDI-School/fullstack_bootcamp/blob/main/volunteers/coach.md).

-## Last Support Session of the Project
+## Last Coaching Session of the Project
-In the last support session of the project, the students present their full project.
+In the last Coaching Session of the project, the students present their full project.
 The students have 5 minutes to present their full project.
 Afterward, the coach and other students can give feedback and ask questions about the solution.

 ## FAQ